extrange/personal-blog/docs/blog-posts/2020-12-02-asset-allocation.md

 This is why it isn't a good idea to put 100% of your portfolio in a single asset class (e.g. stocks).

+**Diversification gets even stranger** - in fact, just rebalancing a portfolio consisting of two uncorrelated assets with **zero** expected return can [generate positive return][shannons-demon].
+This is due to the process of rebalancing reducing a factor known as 'volatility drag'.

 In short - **diversification increases return, and reduces volatility plus risk**, all of which are desirable characteristics of a portfolio.

 ## Historical Returns